 This route involves a snow climb above the head of Snow Moon Lake to a notch in the north summit ridge, followed by an uncomplicated climb up the ridge from there.
 See the Edwards guide for further information.

-When to ClimbDue to extreme winters along the Continental Divide, problematic snow can linger on trails and mountain slopes well into July and August.
-Hence, the climbing season in Glacier is rather short, and often begins in June and can last into October, weather permitting.
-However, some lower peaks and southern facing slopes can be safely attempted much earlier in the season.
-Your best bet is to inquire locally about snowpack and weather conditions.
-I use the NOAA for detailed weather forecasts for the greater Glacier area; check out the website here.The High Traverse/Great Break route would involve treacherous snow conditions anytime before July.
+Treacherous snow conditions can be expected on The High Traverse/Great Break anytime before July.
 Ice axe, crampons, and experience on steep snow would most certainly be requirements.
 Routes from Lake Josephine and Cracker Lake are mostly class II and could be attempted in June or even in May, but a lot of moderate angle snow would be encountered.
 At the very least, an ice axe would necessary for any early season ascents.

-Red Tape, Wildlife, etc.
+Red Tape, Safety, Wildlife, etc.

 Special thanks to my dear friends and trusted climbing partners Chris Dickson and Josh Olson for contributing photos and route information.
-This page was originally contributed by former Summitpost member Aaron Johnson.
+This page was originally contributed by retired Summitpost member Aaron Johnson.
 He passed it along to active member Fred Spicker, who sent it my way.
 Aaron's original page was great, but I opted to revamp it entirely and have tried to include new photographs and as much information on the different routes as possible.
-I kept one of his original photos on the page, which shows the Glacier Mountaineering Society climbing through the Great Break on an outing in 2006.
+I have included 2 of his original photos on the page, which show the Glacier Mountaineering Society climbing through the Great Break on an outing in 2006.
 I hope that my updated page will do justice to this mighty mountain!